• Home

 Filling a pan with overhanging parchment paper with the batter.

-Spoon the batter into your baking dish and use your hands to press it down into the shape of the pan.
+Spoon the batter into the baking dish and use your hands to press it down into the shape of the pan.
 You should end up with a smooth even layer of batter.

 Bake the brownies in the center rack of the oven at 350 degrees Fahrenheit for 40 minutes.